-In the United States, there are generally two kinds of foreclosure processes at play, judicial foreclosure and non-judicial foreclosure.
-States typically make the rules about which type will be in play on a given property but in some states both types are possible so it is important to understand what they are, how they work and to know which one applies if there are issues around a property loan.
+In the United States, there are generally two kinds of foreclosure processes to consider, judicial foreclosure and non-judicial foreclosure.
+States typically make the rules about which type will be in play on a given property, but in some states both types are possible so it is important to understand what they are, how they work, and to know which one applies if there are issues around a property loan.

 Non-judicial foreclosure does not require that a lender go through the court system to gain possession of the property.
-In many states, non-judicial foreclosure helps mortgage companies move quickly on a defaulted loan and things can sometimes move too fast for the borrower to catch up or even realize what is happening until they are already in foreclosure, facing the loss of their property.
+In many states, non-judicial foreclosure helps mortgage companies move quickly on a defaulted loan.
+Things can sometimes move too fast for the borrower to catch up or even realize what is happening until they are already in foreclosure and facing the loss of their property.
 There are still very clear guidelines for notice and sometimes it is possible to save the home even when facing a non-judicial foreclosure.
-But it is harder and becomes even more important for the borrower to understand their rights and what is at stake.
+It can sometimes be a difficult process so it's very important for the borrower to understand their rights and what is at stake.